PaulW/rp2040-keyboard-converter/src/keyboards/cherry/G80-1104H/README.md

-# IBM Model M (101-key) Keyboard, Model 1390131
+# Cherry G80-1104H Keyboard

-This is the Keyboard Mapping & Configuration for the IBM Model M Keyboard, model 1390131.
-This model has a US ANSI Layout.
-It operates using the AT Protocol, and uses Set 2 Scancodes.
+This is the Keyboard Mapping & Configuration for the Cherry G80-1104H.
+This model has a variant of the UK ISO Layout, and customised for use on the BT Merlin Cheetah Terminal system.
+The Keyboard uses the XT Protocol for communication, and uses Set 1 Scancodes.

 ## Key Mapping